guettli/programming-guidelines/README.md

 it permanently.
 Don't make backup of it.

 A term which is often a hint to this anti-pattern is "generator".
-Yes, you can generate a lot data.
-But this bloated data is just hot air with little value.
+Yes, you can generate a lot of data.
+But this bloated, generated data is just hot air with little value.

-This section is just the more general view of [Source code vs generated code]().
+DevOps who prefer "Op" to "Dev" tend to create configuration with a script.
+You can do this, but then create the config again daily.
+Do not edit the generated config by hand.

 ### Regex are great - But it's like eating rubbish